“Do not neglect to do good and share what you have, for such sacrifices are pleasing to God.” (Hebrews 13:16)

 “Where your treasure is, there your heart will be also.”
 (Luke 12:34)

-We ask that you prayerfully consider including St. John’s in your estate planning.
-During our 200th anniversary, the Planned Giving Committee has created a new organization called the 1816 Society.
-The purpose of the 1816 Society is two-fold—to celebrate those who have chosen to remember St. John’s in their financial planning and to recruit at least 200 members by our 200th anniversary.
+During our 200th anniversary, the Planned Giving Committee created a new organization called the 1816 Society.
+The purpose of the 1816 Society is to celebrate those who have chosen to remember St. John’s in their financial planning.
 To become a member, simply let us know that you have named St. John’s in your estate or life insurance planning.

 The Planned Giving program encourages planned gifts in support of the mission and ministry of St. John’s Church.
 The twin purposes of a formal planned giving program are set forth in The Book of Common Prayer, page 445: